-The focus of this course is to assist students in developing knowledge, skills, and strategies necessary to be successful in a nursing program.
+This course assists students in developing knowledge, skills, and strategies necessary to be successful in a nursing program.
 It also serves as a transition course for students who are currently practicing as licensed practical nurses.
-Students are introduced to the concepts of time and stress management, study and research skills, prioritization, and medical terminology.
-The importance of teamwork, communication, professionalism, and the roles of the practical and registered nurse are discussed.
+Students will learn the concepts of time and stress management, study and research skills, prioritization, and medical terminology.
+Upon successful course completion, students will be able to understand the importance of teamwork, communication, professionalism, and the roles of the practical and registered nurse.